 Many Times, They Are Suffering From Lyme Disease

 They either have never been tested for Lyme disease or the tests that have been done come back negative.
 There are no sure-proof tests for Lyme and we need to explore this further in order to determine what the root of their symptoms is related to.
 Once we find the root cause, effective treatment can begin and they can heal.
-Many times, even people who have been treated for Lyme previously are still ill, because the treatments they were given were not sufficient to eradicate the bacteria totally, or co-infections of Lyme that were never identified are causing the problems.
+Many times, even people who have been treated for Lyme previously are still ill, because the treatments they were given were not sufficient to suppress the bacteria adequately, or co-infections of Lyme that were never identified are causing the problems.

 Lyme is a complicated disease, and may cause any of the following symptoms: